ClaveConsulting/react-hooks/Readme.md

   This is the same as running tsc and babel, one after the other.

+- `npm run create-hook`: Create a new hook.

+  This uses a bunch of templates to scaffold up the new hook in the hooks folder.

 Here are the rest of the npm scripts, in case you need them.

 - `npm run clean`: Clean built files in each hook's /es and /js.